Are you considering the idea of getting a web site built for your business?

-Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your organization accountable for managing these.
+Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your team accountable for managing these.
 This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.

 Congratulations!
-You have completed all of the steps of the site planning process.
+You have completed all the steps of the site planning process.
 You can now begin looking at options for getting your website built.

 Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you get better results online.
 See other posts on this site or contact us for information or help with any of these areas.

 Please consider subscribing to this site, as we plan to add lots of great content, resources and cost-effective tips for small businesses on developing your digital marketing strategy.